ucla/ucla-wp-components-lib/README.md

 # UCLA FRACTAL Components Library

+## This readme is for Developers and the Governance team.

-This components library is currently in development and is not meant for use in production sites.
+This components library was built on the Fractal technology and is continually in development.

 **Read the Fractal documentation at http://fractal.build/guide.**